-Pirates in film and theatre
+Pirates in film and theater

-SWAGGERING ON THE SCREEN or swooping across the stage, a pirate provided dramatists with a ready-made yet adaptable character.
+Swaggering on the screen or swooping across the stage, a pirate provided dramatists with a ready-made yet adaptable character.
 He could play a black-hearted villain, a carefree adventurer, a romantic hero, or a blameless outlaw.
 Theatrical pirates first trod the boards in 1612, but it was The Successful Pirate a century later that really established the theme.
-Movie makers were also quick to exploit the swashbuckling glamour of the pirate life.
-Screen portrayals of piracy began in the era of the silent films and they remain a box-office draw to this day.
+Moviemakers were also quick to exploit the swashbuckling glamour of the pirate life.
+Screen portrayals of piracy began in the era of the silent films and they remain a boxoffice draw to this day.